ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- sit down in the water
-when the young men pour sand upon
-iheir heads, after which it is washed off
-They are said to keep Sunday religiously,
-and will not visit the white settlements on
-that day from which circumstance our
-informant thinks lhat California is the land
-of Ophir of Solomon.
-He says they could
-not have derived (heir religious belief from
-the Jesuits or Franciscan friars, as they
-never dwelt there.
-But this would not
-aeccunt for their keeping Sunday, instead
-of the Sabbath of the Jews.
-We are
-promised some very interesting items up­
-on this subject.—San Francisco Alta Cal­
-ifornia.

 Printers and Printing.—J. T. Bucking­
 ham, in hit series of reminiscences, in
 course of publication in the Boston Cour­